Physical Therapy For Type 2 Diabetes: Frequently Asked Questions

 Type 2 diabetes is caused by your body’s resistance to insulin, but this may be attributed to a combination of factors.

-Some factors that may be linked to trigger type 2 diabetes include:
+Some factors that may increase the risk of type 2 diabetes include:

 What Sort Of Exercises Are Good For Type 2 Diabetes?